InkblotAdmirer/custom_feed/README.md

 Testing has consisted of tcpdump captures on each of the ports, and information in-the-clear is seen on server target port while it appears encrypted on the source port.

+dnscrypt-proxy-v2 notes:

+The OpenWRT build system does not currently include the capability to cross-compile Go, so the precompiled ARM binary is downloaded and installed.

+The service is started with procd referencing /etc/config/dnscrypt-proxy-v2.toml for configuration.
+The included configuration example is installed directly.
+The process is run as user nobody in group nogroup, and empty blacklist files with these permissions are created in /tmp.